 Asian horror is both a treasure trove and a rabbit hole.
 When you find a gem that’s too good to not be seen, you can’t help but dig deep until you drown in a chock-full watchlist.
 That is how I felt when I first saw The Butcher (2008), a found-footage pseudo-snuff film from South Korea.
-I became engrossed in searching for found footage films from Asia, specifically East Asia, since I’m in dire need of palate-cleansing from too much Western found footage.
+I became engrossed in searching for found footage films from Asia, specifically East Asia, since I’m in dire need of palate-cleansing from too much Western found-footage.
 One of my best finds was also one of the hardest to come by.
 I have been eyeing Norio Tsuruta’s POV: A Cursed Film for some time now, and thankfully, a friend of mine has a digital copy lying on his laptop.

-POV maintains the intensity and originality of found footage treatment Koji Shiraishi became known for with his Noroi: The Curse.
+POV: A Cursed Film maintains the intensity and originality of found footage treatment Koji Shiraishi became known for with his Noroi: The Curse.
 However, Tsurata ups the ante by creating what we could call a “found footage film about a found footage within a found footage film.”
 It’s a three-layered experience that any devotee of the subgenre shouldn’t miss, as it is bursting with twists that elevate the experience in every reveal.

 Following a strange unexplained phenomenon while recording a TV broadcast, actresses Haruna Kawaguchi and Mirai Shida and the camera crew investigate the incident.
 Unbeknownst to them, their pursuit will only lead to a series of unfortunate events in a seemingly haunted high school.
 What makes the premise a lot more interesting is that the actresses played themselves in the film, something The Blair Witch Project (1999) capitalized on with their cast.
 Their involvement alone heightens the believability of the events.
 Their performance is one of the film’s highlights because the actresses really embodied the angst of teenage girls in the showbiz industry and the panic of being at the center of a paranormal occurrence.

 The setting echoes the ominous premise of The Ring (1998), where all paranormal events originated from a mysterious videotape.
-POV then maximizes our intrigue with ghosts caught on camera, creating an exposition around the perfect use of spaces and anticipation that they would be using as the film goes on.
+POV: A Cursed Film then maximizes our intrigue with ghosts caught on camera, creating an exposition around the perfect use of spaces and anticipation that they would be using as the film goes on.
 The ghost videos are freaky, mainly due to their use of the empty restroom, ominous sound, and camera work.
 The build-up in the first 20 minutes is enough to make you more curious about the existence of the mysterious found footage and the paranormal events that unfolded with it.

 It is rather gratifying that they maintain the intensity of the events until the haunted high school investigation.
 They made use of the spaces in the empty school to engender discomfort, as the camera angles of wide-open hallways and vacant classrooms demand relentless probing, with the hope that we might find an anomaly of some sort.
 Spooky episodes from the mysterious CD tell us that horror comes from these hollow spaces, which is a nice flex of cinematic prowess as the first turnabout of events challenges this fixation.
 They play this scene so well that the ensuing events of the investigation become harder to digest.